AperiodicMethods/AperiodicMethods/notebooks/README.md

 Overview of how the method comparisons simulations are done.

-#### 15-PrecomputeSims

-Pre-computes a set of simulations to be used later in the project.

 ## 2) Spectral Domain Methods

 This section introduces spectral domain methods, evaluating and comparing them on simulated data, and covers Figure 3 of the paper.